Hamelin

 Hamelin (/ˈhæməlᵻn/ HAM-(ə-)lin; Hameln [ˈhaːml̩n]) is a town on the river Weser in Lower Saxony, Germany.
-It is the capital of the district of Hamelin-Pyrmont and has a population of roughly 57,000.
+It is the capital of the district of Hameln-Pyrmont and has a population of roughly 57,000.
 Hamelin is best known for the tale of the Pied Piper of Hamelin.

 History

-Hamelin started with a monastery, which was founded as early as 851 AD.
-A village grew in the neighbourhood and had become a town by the 12th century.
-The incident with the "Pied Piper" (see below) is said to have happened in 1284 and may be based on a true event, although somewhat different from the tale.
-In the 15th and 16th centuries Hamelin was a minor member of the Hanseatic League.
+Hamelin started with a monastery, which was founded as early as 851 AD; its surrounding village became a town by the 12th century.
+The incident involving the "Pied Piper" (see below) is said to have occurred in 1284 and may be based on a true event, although somewhat different from the traditional tale.
+In the 15th and 16th centuries, Hamelin was a minor member of the Hanseatic League.

-In June 1634, during the Thirty Years' War, Lothar Dietrich, Freiherr of Bönninghausen, a General with the Imperial Army, lost the Battle of Oldendorf to the Swedish General Kniphausen, after Hamelin had been besieged by the Swedish army.
+In June 1634, during the Thirty Years' War, Lothar Dietrich, Freiherr of Bönninghausen, a general in the Imperial Army of the Holy Roman Emperor, lost the Battle of Oldendorf to the Swedish General Kniphausen, after Hamelin had been besieged by the Swedish army.

 The era of the town's greatest prosperity began in 1664, when Hamelin became a fortified border town of the Principality of Calenberg.
 In 1705, it became part of the newly created Electorate of Hanover when George Louis, Prince of Calenberg, later King George I of Great Britain, inherited the Principality of Lüneburg.

-Hamelin was surrounded by four fortresses, which gave it the nickname "Gibraltar of the North".
-It was the most heavily fortified town in the Electorate of Hanover.
-The first fort (Fort George) was built between 1760 and 1763, the second (Fort Wilhelm) in 1774, a third in 1784, and the last (called Fort Luise) was built in 1806.
+Hamelin was surrounded by four fortresses, which gave it the nickname "Gibraltar of the North", and was the most heavily fortified town in the Electorate of Hanover.
+The first fort (Fort George) was built between 1760 and 1763, the second (Fort Wilhelm) in 1774, a third in 1784, and the last, called Fort Luise, was built in 1806.

-In 1806, Hamelin surrendered without fighting to the French forces, after Napoleon's victory at the Battle of Jena-Auerstedt.
-Napoleon's forces subsequently pulled down the town's historic walls, guard towers and the three fortresses at the other side of the river Weser.
-In 1843, the people of Hamelin built a sightseeing tower on the Klüt Hill, out of the ruins of Fort George.
-This tower is called the Klütturm and is a popular sight for tourists.
+In 1806, Hamelin surrendered without a fight to the French forces, after Napoleon's victory at the Battle of Jena-Auerstedt.
+Napoleon's forces subsequently pulled down the town's historic walls, the guard towers, and the three fortresses at the other side of the river Weser.
+In 1843, the people of Hamelin built a sightseeing tower on the Klüt Hill out of the ruins of Fort George.
+The tower is called the Klütturm and is a popular sight for tourists.

 In 1867 Hamelin became part of the Kingdom of Prussia, which annexed Hanover in the aftermath of the Austro-Prussian War of 1866.

 Between 1933 and 1937, the Nazi regime held the Reich Harvest Thanksgiving Festival at the nearby Bückeberg hill, to celebrate the achievements of Germany's farmers.